salewski/ads-github-tools/README.md

 * `ads-github-merge-all-upstreams` - Operates on the working directories of a collection of GitHub-hosted git repositories.
-Each that is found with both 'origin' and 'upstream' remotes defined will have `git merge upstream/<DEFAULT_BRANCH_NAME>` invoked in it.
+Each that is found with both 'origin' and 'upstream' remotes defined will have `git merge --ff-only upstream/<DEFAULT_BRANCH_NAME>` invoked in it.
 The user can specify one or more repositories explicitly to restrict operations to just those repos.
 The program is careful to sanity check the local repository before attempting any operations on it.
 Also, it will skip any repository for which the git index has any changes recorded.
 Will (temporarily) check out the default branch before merging (if the working directory happens to have some other branch checked out); will restore the originally checked out branch when done if the temporary switch was necessary.

   * With the `--push` option, will invoke 'git push origin <DEFAULT_BRANCH_NAME>' for each repo.